directus-labs/guest-authoring/migrate-wordpress-directus/index.md

 This separation implies a paradigm shift in how content is being managed and served.

-## Reasons for Migrating to Directus

-Migrating to Directus usually stems from the need for:

-- **Greater Flexibility**: Directus allows for a more flexible content structure and presentation.
-- **Improved Performance**: By decoupling the backend from the frontend, Directus can help with  performance, especially for content-heavy sites.
-- **Enhanced Control over Content Delivery**: Directus provides more control over how and where content is delivered.
-- Easily deliver content across various platforms and devices using their API or SDK
 ## Directus Terminologies

-Here are some key terminologies you will come accross while following this article or while trying to migrate your specific app to Directus:
+Here are some key terminologies you will come across while following this article or while trying to migrate your specific app to Directus:
-**1. Collections**
+### Collections
 Collections in Directus are similar to tables in a database.
 They are used to organize and store data of a similar type.
 For example, you might have a collection for blog posts, another for users, and another for products.
 Each collection contains fields that define the structure of the data stored within it.

-**2. Fields**
+### Fields
 Fields are the individual data points within a collection, similar to columns in a database table.
 Fields define the type of data that can be stored in them, such as text, numbers, dates, or relationships to other collections.

-**3. Items**
+### Items
 Items are the individual records within a collection, similar to rows in a database table.
 An item is a single unit of data that adheres to the structure defined by the fields in its collection.
 For instance, in a blog post collection, each blog post would be an item.

-**4. Relationships**
+### Relationships
 Relationships are connections between items in different collections.
 Directus allows you to create one-to-one, one-to-many, and many-to-many relationships, enabling complex data structures and interconnections.
 This may come in handy if you want to create a relational content structure, such as linking authors to their blog posts or products to their categories.

-5. **Roles and Permissions**
+### Roles and Permissions
 Directus provides a powerful role-based access control system.
 Roles are assigned to users to define what actions they can perform within the Directus App, and permissions are set at a granular level to control access to collections, fields, and items based on the user’s role.
 This ensures that users only have access to the content and functionalities relevant to them.

-6. **Directus** **API (Application Programming Interface)**
+### Directus API (Application Programming Interface)
 Directus exposes a RESTful API and a GraphQL API, allowing external applications and services to interact with the content stored in Directus programmatically.
 These APIs make it possible to retrieve, create, update, and delete content dynamically, enabling headless CMS functionalities for any frontend or application.

 ## Auditing WordPress Plugins
 Before the migration, audit your WordPress plugins to understand their functionality and the need they fulfill.
 Unlike WordPress, Directus might not offer direct plugin equivalents, so it is important to understand the **why** behind each plugin being used.
+Also note that not all plugins need alternatives and the outcomes might be achievable within the Directus' core functionality.
 This understanding will guide you in seeking or developing alternatives that align with Directus's architecture.
 Start by making a comprehensive list of all the plugins currently active on your WordPress site.
 For each plugin, note down what it does.
 You might have something like **Yoast SEO** for your blog which enhances SEO capabilities, including meta tags, sitemaps, and readability analysis.
 Directus doesn't have a built-in SEO plugin equivalent as a headless system - it is down to your application to implement features based on data held in Directus.